Distance Learning in Art

 How is it delivered?

 There will also be on-line tutorial support on how to use our Virtual Learning Site linked with the course.
-Material is available online to download and print out, with some short discussion and activity sections provided by the tutor to download or listen to as and when it is convenient.
-You are not required to work through assignments and tasks on-line, or complete/upload assessment material on-line.
-Your personal learning journal/visual diary and record of tasks completed throughout the course will become an integral part of the assessment.
-You will submit the comparative study, learning journal and final individual study essay in paper format for assessment.
+Material is available online to download (we do not recommend you print documents out), with some short discussion and activity sections provided by the tutor to download or listen to as and when it is convenient.
+You are not required to work through assignments and tasks live and online, or complete/upload assessment material on-line.
+In early art history modules your personal learning journal/visual diary and record of tasks completed throughout the course will become an integral part of the assessment.
+You will submit the comparative study, learning journal and final individual study essay in electronic format for assessment.
 There is no obligation for you to maintain a blog (although you can of course) as part of the assessment.

 Our tutor describes distance learning as:

-‘The course is written as a set of units for study as Distance Learning.
+‘The course is written as a set of units for study as self-paced learning.
 This means the emphasis is on providing guidance, information, tasks and assessment for you to work through at your own pace and in your own time frame.
 Although there is an official start and end date for the module, you can fit in the studies to suit your time constraints and needs.

-Why not enrol for one of our new distance learning courses?
+Why not enrol on one of our new self-paced learning courses?
 We were shortlisted for a National Universities Lifelong Learning Award for this new initiative under the criteria of innovation in course design and sustainability.